Martin-Justin/ABM_peer_disagreement/README.md

 - Zollman ([2007](https://www.cambridge.org/core/journals/philosophy-of-science/article/communication-structure-of-epistemic-communities/B1A3770084C04C26A3533626E7AABBFD)) studied how different ways of sharing the data between agents (i.e., the social structure of the model) affect the speed and successfulness of the group inquiry
 - Kummerfeld & Zollman ([2016](https://www.journals.uchicago.edu/doi/full/10.1093/bjps/axv013)) studied different exploratory strategies where agents pull from the preferred bandit with 1 - $\epsilon$ probability
-- Weatherall, O’Connor and Bruner ([2020](https://www.journals.uchicago.edu/doi/10.1093/bjps/axy062)) looked at what happened if some agents selectively report their data or if some agents can make more pulls each round than others
+- Weatherall, O’Connor and Bruner ([2020](https://www.journals.uchicago.edu/doi/10.1093/bjps/axy062)) looked at what happens if some agents selectively report their data or if some agents can make more pulls each round than others
 - Watherall and O’Connor ([2020](https://link.springer.com/article/10.1007/s11229-019-02520-2)) studied the effects of agents confirming to the majority when choosing which bandit to pull
 - Fry and Šešelja ([2020](https://www.journals.uchicago.edu/doi/10.1093/bjps/axy039)) tested the robustness of Zollman’s 2007 and 2010 results under more relaxed assumptions